-In this functional documentation we provide a brief explanation of the offer processes and common mistakes that can be made while connecting to our API.
-For the technical documentation and a clear explanation of each field in each request you should check our redoc.
+This topic provides an explanation of the offer processes and common mistakes that can be made while connecting to our API.
+For the complete reference Offers documentation refer to the Redoc.

 We expect retailers to know which offers specifically need to be updated and also which components have changed for those offers.
-Only changes need to be communicated to us to ensure as small a load as possible for both your own systems but also for our platform.
+You should only communicate changes to us to ensure as small a load as possible for both of our systems.

 Hence the version is designed for single update messages which specifically update a single component of the offer.

 We have noticed that some retailers are combining the three distinct update messages even if they are actually only updating one component of the offer.
-Please make sure you are not building your feed in such a way as it’s a waste of both our resources.
-Only send in a specific message for the component that needs to be updated.
+Please make sure you are not building your feed in this way, since it wastes resources on both sides.
+You should only send specific messages for the components that need to be updated.

 Bulk offer updates are also heavier for our internal infrastructure to process which cause request and processing times to be considerably longer.
 We have also noticed that most users of our old bulk offer requests weren’t communicating specific changes but were sending us their entire assortment whether anything changed or not.

 We expect retailers to do their own delta-determination and only send us relevant changes.
-The single offer requests are most suited for this scenario and with the use of rate limits we still give enough room to actually process all the necessary changes.
+The single offer requests are most suited for this scenario and with the use of rate limits we still allow enough bandwidth to process all the necessary changes.

-Retailers who are overloading us with non-relevant messages, especially if they are doing this with bulk requests negatively impact other retailers who are correctly communicating changes as we are needlessly spending resources.
+Retailers who are overloading us with non-relevant messages, especially with bulk requests, negatively impact other retailers who are correctly communicating changes and cause us to needlessly spend resources.

-Our offer API makes use of Offer ID’s with which you can update or delete your offers.
-All processes require this offer ID so it’s important you retrieve all offer ID’s for your assortment.
+Our offer API makes use of offer IDs with which you can update or delete your offers.
+All processes require this offer ID so it’s important that you retrieve all offer IDs for your assortment.

-Keep in mind that a retailer can use a different flow (for example the seller dashboard) to create a offer which you won’t know until you use the offer export.
-If you use the offer export you can also retrieve the offer ID’s tied to this newly create offer.
+Bear in mind that a retailer can use a different flow, for example the Seller Dashboard, to create an offer which won’t be known until you use the offer export.
+If you use the offer export you can also retrieve the offer IDs tied to this newly created offer.

-The addition of a new offer should be done with the use of a Create Offer request.
+The addition of a new offer should be done with the use of a create offer request.
 This request is the only way available in the API to add a new offer to your assortment.
-The create offer request works with an asynchronous process which means that a process status request is needed to determine if the process has succeeded or not.
+The create offer request uses an asynchronous process which means that a process status request is needed to determine if the process has succeeded or not.

-A 202 accepted response thus only indicates that your request was technically valid but there are still a lot of (asynchronous) business processes which determine whether we can actually create the requested offer.
+A 202: accepted response only indicates that your request was technically valid, but there are still a lot of asynchronous business processes which determine whether we can actually create the requested offer.

-We have explained the ways to retrieve your Offer ID’s here and advise the process status flow for newly created offers.
+We have explained the ways to retrieve your offer IDs here and advise using the process status flow for newly created offers.

 Create offer requests can also end up in a Failure or a Time-out.
-In those cases we do not expose a Offer-ID as the requested offer could not be created.
-In the case of a time-out we advise to retry the process as it is most likely a issue with increased processing times within our internal services.
+In those cases we do not expose an offer ID as the requested offer could not be created.
+In the case of a timeout we advise users to retry the process, since it is most likely to be related to increased processing times within our internal services.

 As explained earlier there are three distinct requests that update different components of an offer.